vigasselvan/vigasselvan/README.md

 - 👀 I’m interested in Web development and ML.
 - 🌱 I’m currently learning MERN stack development.
 - 💞️ I’m looking to collaborate on Web development.
-- 📫 reach me in twitter.
+- 📫 reach me in LinkedIn.

 <!---
 vigasselvan/vigasselvan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.